swcarpentry/good-enough-practices-in-scientific-computing/index.md

 ## Manuscripts

+Gathering data,
+analyzing it,
+and figuring out what it means is the first 90% of any project;
+writing up is the other 90%.
+While this step is often skipped over, computing has changed it just as much as it has changed the research itself.

-A common, but unfortunate, practice is that the lead author at different points in the writing process sends around versions to coauthors for collecting feedback, and receiving multiple documents back with comments.
+A common, but unfortunate, practice is for the lead author to send successive versions of a manuscript to coauthors to collect feedback, which is received as multiple documents with changes, as comments on the document, in email, or a mix of all three.
-This leads to a lot of files to keep track of and much manual labor to merge all the comments into the updated 'master' document.
+The result is a lot of files to keep track of and much tedious manual labor to merge all the comments to create a new master version, at which point the process begins again.

+FIXME: following paragraph will need to be changed if version control is rewritten as either/or.

-Instead, we recommend mirroring the practices we describe for managing software and data as they are equally beneficial for the process of manuscript preparation: making the writing version controlled, collaborative, and reproducible.
+Instead of an email-based workflow, we recommend mirroring good practices for managing software and data, to make writing scalable, collaborative, and reproducible.
+In contrast to our other recommendations, however, we suggest that groups choose one of two different approaches for managing manuscripts.
+The most important rule is
-It is important, however, to have all authors agree on a particular collaborative writing workflow *before* starting the actual writing.
+to have all authors agree on one or the other *before* writing starts.
-Once you agree, as lead author, don't hesitate to lay out some ground rules that you expect the others to adhere to --- even if they are many years your senior.

-### Goals

-This section describes workflows for manuscript preparation that aim to satisfy the following goals:
+The goals of both of the workflows outlined below are:

-1. Make text accessible to yourself and others now and in the future by using a single point of access for the master document that is accessible to all coauthors at all times.
+1. Ensure that text accessible to yourself and others now and in the future by making a single master document accessible to all coauthors at all times.
-2. Reduce chances of work being lost or people overwriting each other's work.
+2. Reduce the chances of work being lost or people overwriting each other's work.
 3. Make it easy to track and combine contributions from multiple collaborators.
-4. Avoid duplication and manual entry of information, particularly in constructing bibliographies, tables of contents, and lists
+4. Avoid duplication and manual entry of information, particularly in constructing bibliographies, tables of contents, and lists.
-5. Make it easy to regenerate the final shared form (e.g., the PDF), and to tell if the PDF in hand is up to date.
+5. Make it easy to regenerate the final published form (e.g., a PDF) and to tell if it is up to date.
-6. Make it easy to share the final version with collaborators and to submit it to a journal.
+6. Make it easy to share that final version with collaborators and to submit it to a journal.

-### Rules

-In contrast to our other proposals, we recommend that groups choose one of two different approaches for managing manuscripts.

-#### Plain-Text Manuscripts Compiled to Produce Papers

-This approach treats papers exactly like software.
-It is technically more complicated, but has been used by researchers in mathematics, astronomy, physics, and related disciplines for decades.
+The first approach treats papers exactly like software, and has been used by researchers in mathematics, astronomy, physics, and related disciplines for decades:

-1. The manuscript is written in a plain text format such as LaTeX or Markdown that enables version control for the files involved, and programatically converted to other formats such as PDF as needed.
+1. The manuscript is written in a plain text format such as [LaTeX][latex] or [Markdown][markdown] that permits version control of the files involved, and then converted to other formats such as PDF as needed using scriptable tools.
 2. Tools needed to compile manuscripts (e.g., Makefiles or LaTeX style files) are included in the project folder and kept under version control just like tools used to do simulation or analysis.

-This works,
+This approach re-uses the version control toosl and skills used to manage data and software, and is a good starting point for fully-reproducible research.
+However,
-but as [Stephen Turner commented][turner-comment-docs] during the production of this paper:
+as [Stephen Turner commented][turner-comment-docs] during the production of this paper:

 > ...try to explain the notion of compiling a document to an overworked physician you collaborate with.
 > Oh, but before that, you have to explain the difference between plain text and word processing.